 There are many names for High Altitude sickness.
 People also call it hypobaropathy, Acosta, puna, Acute Mountain Sickness (AMS) and soroche.
 Regardless of the term, the outcome is the same.
 People love to travel high altitude places.
 In fact, these places offer the rewarding scenery of mountains and landscapes.

 If you can endure all the hardship, marvelous scenery can be beholden.
 For example, once you trek to the top of Kalapathar (5545 m); the scenery of the entire Khumbu including Mt.
 Everest looks spectacular.

 Let’s find out more about Altitude sickness.
 At the end of this blog, I expect all the readers to have at least a general idea to avoid altitude sickness during high-altitude activities.

 What are the symptoms of Altitude Sickness?

 Symptoms of altitude sickness depend on many variables.
-Person's age, lungs capacity, blood pressure level, weight etc. It depends upon the type of ascending that he/she does.
+Person's age, lung capacity, blood pressure level, weight, etc. It depends upon the type of ascending that he/she does.
 Time factor plays a vital role too.

-For example, a quick ascent to high altitude from low altitude for a very short time may not result in altitude sickness.
+For example, a quick ascent to a high altitude from a low altitude for a very short time may not result in altitude sickness.

 However, if a person stays for a long period doing unusual physical movements;